Lump in the Cheek After Wisdom Teeth Removal: Should You Worry?

 - Pus is oozing from or near the extraction site.

-- Systemic signs like fever, fatigue, and swollen lymph nodes under the jaw.
+- Systemic signs like fever, fatigue, chills, and swollen lymph nodes under the jaw.
+These should never be ignored, as they indicate the infection is spreading.

 How is Infection After Wisdom Tooth Removal Treated?

-If you suspect an infection, visit your dentist or surgeon as soon as possible to prevent it from progressing.
+If you suspect an infection, see your dentist as soon as possible to prevent it from progressing.

-Infections following wisdom tooth extraction are typically treated with antibiotics, often combined with anti-inflammatories and painkillers.
-In cases where the infection has led to a lump or lesion on the face, your dentist or surgeon may need to make a small incision to drain the accumulated pus.
+If the infection has formed a well-defined lump or abscess in your gums or cheek, your dentist may need to make a small incision to drain the pus.

 Preventing Infections

-Additionally, from the second day on, start rinsing with warm salt water to reduce swelling and bacteria load in your mouth.
+From the second day on, start rinsing with warm salt water several times a day to reduce swelling and bacterial load in your mouth.

 4. Swollen Lymph Nodes

 Lymph nodes are small lumps, scattered throughout the body and usually too tiny to feel.
-They consist of immune white blood cells that help watch over the body and fight off things like bacteria, viruses, and cancer cells.
+They consist of immune white blood cells that help watch over the body and fight off invaders like bacteria and viruses.

 - The growth is bean-shaped and has clear borders.